leonardopedro/markdown_bib_processor/README.md

 # Markdown Bibliography Processor

 This is a command-line tool for processing Markdown files and BibTeX bibliographies.
-It finds citation keys in the Markdown file, and appends a formatted bibliography at the end.
+It corrects the Markdown (based on Streamdown.ai) which is useful for collaboration through loro.dev or with AI, it finds citation keys in the Markdown file, and appends a formatted bibliography at the end.

 ## How it works